 GFNJ Foster Guidelines

 You’re about to become a very important person in the life of a greyhound getting ready to be adopted through GFNJ.
-Instead of keeping our dogs in a kennel, we look for people like you to help them get a head start to a new life and, ultimately, to a forever home.
+We look for people like you to help our retired greyhounds start a new life and, ultimately, to find a forever home.
 While in your care, the grey will learn a lot.
 The key to a successful transition from track life to living in a home is making your foster dog feel secure, comfortable and for them to understand what is expected of them.
 They look to you for direction.

 We will talk to you about helping your foster become part your household, learn the house rules and interact well with your own dogs, children and other family members.

 Here is the GFNJ contact information you will need:

 Here are our guidelines to make it an easy journey:

 Please keep the dog’s racing or kennel name (or a close variation of it), since the adopter will likely change it.

 All greyhounds, especially dogs fresh from the track, do much better if they are allowed to sleep on a dog bed on the floor in your bedroom at night.
 Greyhounds are accustomed to sleeping with their "packs" and can become anxious if left by themselves at night.
 They should not sleep in your bed.